 Decisions on manuscripts or on ethical misconduct are regarded as final; however, we recognise the right of an individual to challenge our decisions and seek an appeal.
-For appeals on manuscripts, contact the Editor-in-Chief, who will be given full access to the submitted materials and all correspondence.
-He will conduct an inquiry independent of the Editorial Board and render a final binding decision.
-For appeals on ethical issues, contact the Editor-in-Chief, Roland Jonsson, who will be given full access to the submitted materials and all correspondence.
+For appeals on manuscripts, contact the Chair of the Editorial Board, who will be given full access to the submitted materials and all correspondence.
+He will conduct an inquiry independent of the Editors and render a final binding decision.
+For appeals on ethical issues, contact the Chair of the Journal Management Committee, David Grundy, who will be given full access to the submitted materials and all correspondence.
 He will conduct an inquiry independent of the Editors and Editorial Board and render a final binding decision.